INSPIRE-MIF/helpdesk-validator/release strategy/README.md

 Multiple instances of the INSPIRE Reference Validator are currently available (or will be made available) which have different purposes:

 * [Production instance](http://inspire.ec.europa.eu/validator/): this is the reference instance used for validating INSPIRE resources in the end-of-year Monitoring process.
 It only includes the consolidated changes, i.e. changes which have been already tested and approved by the INSPIRE community.
-Releases of the INSPIRE Reference Validator always refer to releases of the production instance.
+Releases of the INSPIRE Reference Validator (with the exception of beta releases) always refer to releases of the production instance.

 * [Staging instance](http://staging-inspire-validator.eu-west-1.elasticbeanstalk.com/etf-webapp/): this instance includes all the latest changes to the INSPIRE Reference Validator, including new tests and new functionality, before these are also moved to the Production instance within a release.
 The Staging instance is only used for testing purposes by the INSPIRE community.